 Requirements Traceability Matrix Template

-You can get my RTM template in the PM Basics Library.
+You can get my RTM template together with Scope Management Plan Template.

 When to Use Requirements Traceability Matrix?